Here are the titles that have been included so far:

 - Social/Emotional: Socialising and connecting with others, time for reflection and relaxation

-- Mental: Learning new things, gaining knowledge through reading or watching interesting things, expressing self through writing and teaching others
+- Mental: Learning new things, gaining knowledge through reading or watching exciting things, expressing self through writing and teaching others

 - Spiritual: Spending time in nature, being creative, music, art, prayer, mindfulness meditation and helping others